 Keep Current Books and Records

 One of the best ways that you can prepare for these audits is to ensure that you are always ready for them to walk in.
 This part of the process should include making sure that your books and records are updated in real-time, that you spend the time necessary to double-check reports before sending them out, and that you have a process in place to gather information and reports when needed for an audit.
-Luckily, Hour Timesheet’s time tracking software integrates directly with both the QuickBooks and ADP systems, which makes payroll and accounting processes much easier.
+Luckily, Hour Timesheet’s time tracking software integrates directly with QuickBooks, Gusto and ADP systems, which makes payroll and accounting processes much easier.

 Audit Yourself